Nexmo/nexmo-developer/_tutorials/client-sdk/generate-jwt.md

 ---
 title: Generate a JWT
-description: In this step you see how to generate a valid JWT for your Client SDK Application.
+description: In this step you learn how to generate a valid JWT for your Client SDK Application.
 ---

 # Generate a JWT